ESC101: Praxis I

 Course Highlights

-- Exploring your own lived experience as a first-year EngSci student and working with your team to identify an opportunity to improve it.
+• Explore your lived experience as a first-year EngSci student and collaborate with your team to identify opportunities for improving the student experience.

-- Writing a design report!
+• Writing a design report!
 In engineering, communication is as important as design.
 No single engineer can be responsible for a product, from the planning and design, to manufacturing and distribution.
-Therefore, it is good practice to formally communicate ideas and information in a written manner.
+It’s good practice to formally communicate ideas and information in a written manner.

 Week in the Life of a Praxis I Student

-Praxis I is a dynamic course that changes significantly from week-to-week.
-Here is a rough approximation of how a week will look for a Praxis I student.
+Praxis I is a dynamic course that changes significantly from week to week.
+Here’s a rough approximation of how a week will look for a Praxis I student.

 Lectures

-There are typically three lectures a week for Praxis I. You’ll learn about engineering design concepts in lecture and participate in design and thinking activities.
-You’ll find that the lectures are very well-integrated with the tutorials, discussing notable results from tutorial activities and connecting them to different engineering design concepts.
+There are typically three lectures a week for Praxis I. You’ll learn about engineering design concepts and participate in design and thinking activities.
+You’ll find that the lectures are integrated well with the tutorials, discussing notable results from tutorial activities and connecting them to different engineering design concepts.

 Tutorials (Studios)

 Praxis tutorials are referred to as studios.
 In a small class led by two TAs, you’ll be guided through engineering design activities, project help, and more.
 Everyone in your team will be in the same studio, so this is where most of your project-specific work and instruction will happen.
-You’ll find that studios allow you to apply the concepts you’ve learned in the lectures.
-This makes studios an excellent time to build a deeper understanding of how they work and connect to one another.
+Here you’ll apply the concepts you’ve learned in lectures and explore how they work and connect.

 Practicals